 The most obvious thing that could see you suffering financial loss is if you have to cancel the day altogether.
-As organiser, it is likely that you will have paid deposits (or possibly even the full amount) to secure suppliers, performers or speakers; and sometimes this money is non-refundable.
+As organiser, it is likely that you will have paid deposits (or possibly even the full amount) to secure your event; and sometimes this money is non-refundable.

-Thankfully, having event cancellation insurance in place will ensure that you are not left out of pocket if your event is cancelled, postponed or abandoned for a variety of scenarios.
+Thankfully, having event cancellation insurance in place will ensure that you are not left out of pocket if your event is cancelled, postponed or abandoned for adverse weather scenarios.

 The value of equipment used a different events will vary wildly.
 For example, a local craft fair will usually not need to protect as much equipment as a small music festival.
 Regardless of the type of event you are organising it is always worth taking out protection for it.

 Most insurance policies will protect you against accidental damage, loss and theft of the equipment that is vital to the smooth operation of your event.